Beate Schmittmann, Dean

 - Completion of the Major

-*College of Liberal Arts and Sciences Communication Proficiency Grade Requirement: At a minimum, students must demonstrate their communication proficiency by earning a grade of C or better in ENGL 250; some majors set higher requirements for communication proficiency.
+*The College of Liberal Arts and Sciences aligns with the University Communication Proficiency Grade Requirement: At a minimum, students must demonstrate their communication proficiency by earning a grade of C or better in ENGL 250; some majors set higher requirements for communication proficiency.

 Requirements and Learning Goals